Mumbai City head coach Jorge Costa accuses referee of making racist gestures | Goal.com

 Mumbai City head coach Jorge Costa accuses referee of making racist gestures

-A furious Jorge Costa brought racism charges against Saudi Arabian referee Turki Alkhudhayr after the Mumbai City FC vs Bengaluru FC match on Sunday at the Kanteerava Stadium.
+A furious Jorge Costa accused Saudi Arabian referee Turki Alkhudhayr of making racist gestures at one of his players after Mumbai City's match against Bengaluru FC on Sunday at the Kanteerava Stadium.

-The Portuguese coach claimed after the game that the referee had made gestures at Mumbai City striker Serge Kevyn and had called him a monkey.
+The Portuguese coach claimed after the game that the referee had made gestures at Mumbai City forward Serge Kevyn and had called him a monkey.

+"I am speaking about the respect he didn’t have today for my player Serge Kevyn.
+During the game, the referee made some gestures against Kevyn, calling him a monkey.
+These are certain things in which I cannot close my eyes.”

-In what was a roller coaster of a match, Mumbai City FC gave up on their lead twice in the match but finally, they managed to pick up a late goal to seal vital points away from home.
+In what was a roller coaster of a match, Mumbai City FC gave up on their lead twice in the match but finally managed to pick up a late goal to seal vital points away from home.

 "I am very happy with the performance.
 We played well and scored a goal in the first half and we missed a penalty.
 It would have been easy if we had made it 2-0.
 The second half was difficult because we are playing in the home of the champions.
 The luck we had today, we did not have against ATK.
 I am proud of the players."

-The former FC Porto player suggested that they did not take any separate preparation for the Bengaluru match and the result came due to the quality of his players and a bit of luck.
+The former FC Porto player suggested that they did not prepare specifically for the Bengaluru match and the result was achieed due to the quality of his players and a bit of luck.